meeeddx/meeeddx/README.md

     let me = User {
         name: String::from("Mehdi Aboutamam"),
         age: 18,
-        fun_fact: String::from("feitannyx its me that's it "),
+        fun_fact: String::from("meeeddx its me that's it "),
     };
 }
 ```